 Tiki take their Mãori heritage very seriously and are one of the founding members of TUKU, the world’s first Māori winemakers collective.
 Together, TUKU cover all of New Zealand’s main winemaking regions and, through the collective, their aim is to strengthen indigenous winemaking as a whole.

 Award winning winemaker, Matt Connell, joined the Tiki winery in 2020 and has overseen the transition to Tiki’s Single Vineyard wines.

 Tiki is certified sustainable and cares for their land sustainably in a number of ways.
 They use lambs to graze the vineyards in the winter, and over the years they have used various methods to enrich the vineyard soils, including liquid seaweed, molasses and beneficial bacteria and fungi for ground drenching.
 They have a strong focus on re-using and maximise recycling opportunities wherever possible, as a company they strive to ensure all of their actions have the long term interest of the land at heart.

-The Maui Range of wines takes their name from Maui, the Maori demigod who as legend tells us captured the sun and pulled New Zealand out of the sea.
+Maui takes its name from the Maori demigod who as legend tells us captured the sun and pulled New Zealand out of the sea.
 Maui was a great adventurer with an inquisitive nature and a fearless spirit.
-These attributes are at the very heart of New Zealander’s and the Maui range of wines.
-These wines are made in a very approachable, easydrinking style and are vibrant and refreshing.
+These attributes are at the very heart of New Zealander’s and the Maui wines.
+These wines are made in a very approachable, easy drinking style and are vibrant and refreshing.

-KORO is Maori for grandfather and this range is named in honour of Royce McKean’s great-great-great-grandfather, Chief Tiki Tere Mihi.
-This is Tiki’s most exclusive range and has a Central Otago Pinot Noir and a Hawke’s Bay Chardonnay.
-Wines are individually hand-crafted from grapes harvested at optimum ripeness and made in very limited quantities. www.tikiwine.com
+Koro is Maori for grandfather and this wine is named in honour of Royce McKean’s great-great-great-grandfather, Chief Tiki Tere Mihi.
+Koro Pinot Noir is Tiki’s most exclusive wine that has been individually hand-crafted from grapes harvested at optimum ripeness and made in very limited quantities.